isbhsun/Gender-Gap-Analysis/README.md

 ### Key Variables

 - **Gender**: To determine the gender of an individual, I counted the number of times gendered words appeared on their page.
 For female, I used "she", "her", and "hers".
 For male, I used "he", "him", and "his".
-The gender of the individual was constructed by which count was greater. <sup>[1](#foot1)</sup>
+Which count was greater determined the gender of the individual in the dataset. <sup>[2](#foot2)</sup>
-- **Ph.D.**: An individual is considered to have a Ph.D. if the word "Ph.D." appeared at least once in their profile.
+- **Ph.D.**: An individual is considered to have a Ph.D. if the word "Ph.D." appeared at least once in their profile. <sup>[3](#foot3)</sup>
 - **Field**: The various origin categories were further organized into broader fields.
     - Data Science - Data Scientists
     - Chemistry - 20th Century Chemists, and 21st Century Chemists